×

 3. Don't Ignore Other Guests

 A wedding is supposed to be a happy event, so go out there and mingle!
 There would be nothing more disappointing than a newly wed couple looking out into the crowd and seeing that everyone is keeping to themselves.
-It's a party, so talk to some other people throughout the night!
-You want to help create a fun and lively atmosphere the newlyweds can fondly look back on.
+It's a party, so talk to some other people throughout the night.

 4. Don't Come With A Bad Mood